 Equating is the statistical process by which scores on test forms are adjusted so that scores on the forms can be used interchangeably (Kolen & Brennan, 2004).
-Once equating has been performed across two or more test forms, the difference in difficulty across forms no longer confounds the comparison of performance across forms (i.e., scores from different forms may be compared directly).
+Once equating has been performed across two or more test forms, the difference in difficulty across forms no longer confounds the comparison of performance across forms (i.e., scores from different forms may be directly compared).

 Equating test forms can be accomplished in many ways.
 One method used in large-scale assessments is the common-item nonequivalent groups design (Kolen & Brennan, 2004).
 This method is used to equate alternate test forms across two different testing occasions with two different testing populations.
 This is accomplished using a set of common items included on both forms.
 The testing populations are considered nonequivalent as they do not consist of the same students taking both forms.
 The equating result is a scale transformation that accounts for differences in difficulty across two (or more) test forms.
 The result is that scores from both test forms exist on a single scale.
+Except for On Demand Writing, this method is used for all subjects.